Saturday Night's Alright for Fighting: Release

 The song was released in 1973 as the album's first single.
 Cash Box called the song an "infectious rocker that carries 'Crocodile Rock' just one step further".
 Record World called it a "rip-snortin' rocker that is reminiscent of the Stones and Bowie" with "lotsa high-powered energy".

 In the UK, the song entered the Music Week Top 50 the week of 7 July 1973, rose to No. 7, and stayed in the charts for 9 weeks and is one of John's most critically and commercially successful singles in that country.

 In the US, the song entered the Billboard Top 40 the week of 11 August 1973, rose to No. 12, and stayed in the Top 40 for nine weeks.
 It was the only single by Elton John that failed to make the Top 10 in the three-year, 13-hit period between May 1972 ("Rocket Man") and October 1975 ("Island Girl").
 It was the only Elton John single that failed to go gold or platinum in the three-year, 11-hit period between December 1972 ("Crocodile Rock") and October 1975 ("Island Girl").

 Despite only being a modest success compared to his other hits, it remains one of his best-known songs as the song has been a staple of John's live performances for many years, being played more than 1,800 times live (making it one of John's top ten most performed tracks in his entire discography) as of December 2015.

 Cover versions

-"Saturday Night's Alright for Fighting" has been covered by W.A.S.P., the Who, Fall Out Boy and Nickelback.
+"Saturday Night's Alright for Fighting" has been covered by Fall Out Boy and Nickelback.
 It was also sampled in the hit "Gloria" by Umberto Tozzi in 1979.

 A live performance featuring American recording artist Anastacia was released in 2000 as part of John's live album One Night Only.